John F. Kennedy Memorial Hwy (I-95)

 Governor Harry W. Nice Memorial/Senator Thomas “Mac” Middleton Bridge

-Opened in December 1940, this bridge is located on US 301 and extends 1.7 miles across the Potomac River from Newburg, MD, to Dahlgren, VA.
+Opened October 12, 2022, this bridge is located on US 301 and extends 1.7 miles across the Potomac River from Newburg, MD, to Dahlgren, VA.

 William Preston Lane Jr. Memorial (Bay) Bridge (US 50/301)